 - Provide targeted training and technical assistance (T/TA) to health centers based on the results of the Readiness to Teach Assessment Tool (RTAT).
 This may include:

-- Provide T/TA through small and large group discussions (e.g., training sessions, learning collaboratives, webinars, roundtables,) on workforce concerns, developing and strengthening academic-community partnerships to support HP-ET across all disciplines and education levels.
+- Provide T/TA through small and large group discussions (e.g., training sessions, learning collaboratives, webinars, roundtables, etc.) on workforce concerns, developing and strengthening academic-community partnerships to support HP-ET across all disciplines and education levels.

-- Establish strategic partnerships with institutions of higher learning to recruit and retain students from underserved communities who have a strong desire to pursue a career working in a health Emphasis is placed on partnerships with graduate-level health programs (e.g. colleges of medicine, dentistry, nursing, and social work).
+- Establish strategic partnerships with institutions of higher learning to recruit and retain students from underserved communities who have a strong desire to pursue a career working in a health center.
+Emphasis is placed on partnerships with graduate-level health programs (e.g., colleges of medicine, dentistry, nursing, and social work).